greenreader9/bixa/README.md

 ### 💾 Installation
 The installation of Bixa is much easier than you think!
 - Download the Bixa installation files [here](https://github.com/bixacloud/bixa/releases/latest).
-Alternatively, if you want the latest development version you can get it [here](https://github.com/bixacloud/bixa/archive/refs/heads/dev.zip).
+Alternatively, get the latest development version [here](https://github.com/bixacloud/bixa/archive/refs/heads/dev.zip).
-- Extract the file and upload the contents to your web hosting account.
+- Extract the ZIP file and upload the contents to your web hosting account.
 - Create a new database for Bixa.
 - Go to ```https://{your.domain}/{bixa-directory}/install.php``` and click on the 'Get Started' button.
 - Set your website's ```Website URL```, ```Cookie Prefix```, enable ```CSRF Protection``` and hit the 'Next Step' button.